Herbicides and Hay

 “The results indicate a rise in glyphosate residue levels in recent decades.
 In 1999, a major producer of both glyphosate and GM crops declared that glyphosate residue levels of 5.6mg/kg in glyphosate-tolerant soybean were considered to be extreme high values.
 But as of 2013, those levels would now be considered moderate to low.
 Global production figures support the notion that very large quantities of glyphosate are being sold and dispersed.”

-Our horses are getting a higher exposure.
+Our horses are getting a higher exposure through contaminated hay.

 In 2013, two researchers published a study (“Glyphosate, pathways to modern diseases II”) pointing out that “glyphosate has been shown to disrupt gut bacteria in animals, preferentially killing beneficial forms and causing an overgrowth of pathogens.
 Two other properties of glyphosate negatively impact health —chelation of minerals such as iron and cobalt, and interference with cytochrome P450 enzymes, which play many important roles in the body.”